Zuehlke/ai-usage-dashboard/README.md

 ## How to Use
 * Open `webpage/index.html` in your browser.
-* When no credentials have been set: Click "Set Credentials" and enter your GitHub organization name and API key.
+* When no credentials have been set: Click "Set Credentials", enter GitHub organization and API key.
 * When credentials have already been set: Click "Refresh".

 Note: This is a client-side tool; keep your API key secure.